joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 ## Introduction<a name="introduction"></a>

 This article delves into the evolution and impact of the Tennis (Consensus) Betting Bot (TCBB) compared to its precursor, the [Tennis Betting Bot (TBB)](https://www.joaopereiradsantos.com/project/tbb/).
 Guided by the [wisdom of crowd principle](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) and influenced by ["Beating the Bookies with Their Own Numbers"](https://arxiv.org/vc/arxiv/papers/1710/1710.02824v1.pdf), TCBB employs publicly available odds to identify potential mispriced bets.
 The study includes web scraping for data acquisition, fair betting using consensus probability, and analysis of diverse betting strategies.
 Constrained simulations within TCBB show promise, notably in optimizing bank performance.
-However, a challenge emerges from the potential of bookmakers imposing account limitations, revealing underlying discriminatory practices in the online sports betting landscape.
+However, a challenge emerges from the potential of bookmakers imposing account limitations, revealing underlying discriminatory practices in the online sports betting sphere.

 #### An Illustrative Case - Halle ATP 500<a name="an-illustrative-case---halle-atp-500"></a>
 In a recent Halle ATP 500 match between Richard Gasquet and Jannik Sinner, bookmakers favored Gasquet with average decimal odds of approximately 5.00, peaking at 5.39 on Pinnacle.
 Conversely, TBB projected a 41.15% chance of a Gasquet victory, equivalent to decimal odds of 2.43.
 Despite Gasquet's eventual loss, this marked a notable 116% difference, prompting a pertinent question: Could TBB's projections surpass those of 25 specialized bookmakers on the long-term?